sumanjs/suman-docs/contributing.md

-# How to start contributing to Suman
+# How to start contributing to the Suman documentation

 ### Longterm